Yaiphaba189/chat-app/README.md

 Visit `http://localhost:3000` to use the app.

-### Deployment
-1. Deploy backend to a VPS or service supporting WebSockets (Railway, Render, etc.)
-2. Deploy frontend to Vercel, Netlify, or similar
-3. Update frontend Socket.IO URL in `frontend/hooks/useSocket.ts` to point to your backend URL

 ## Security Note
 Private keys are stored in `localStorage` for this MVP.
 For production, use `IndexedDB` or a more secure storage mechanism.